Only for students enrolled as master student Biomedical Sciences!

 The course has been recognised for the qualification of scientists who wish to use animals for scientific purposes (in compliance with the Dutch Experiments on Animal Act [Wet op de dierproeven]) by the Dutch Competent Authority (Functions A and B).
 The Course has been accredited by the Federation of European Laboratory Animal Science Associations (FELASA; www.felasa.eu) with accreditation number: 042/13F.

+This course contains the species-specific module for mouse and rat.
 Contact the course administration for information at PDC-CURSPDK@lumc.nl.

 All course and group schedules are published on our LUMC scheduling website or on the LUMC scheduling app.